A world apart from urban Los Angeles – and just 30 minutes away!

 Park Hours: Every day from Dawn til Dusk

-FIRE is a constant danger,especially in summer and fall.
-Smoking and all fires are prohibited outside of the parking area, picnic area and campground.
-The park is also closed during high wind conditions that spreads fire quickly.
+The park is closed during high wind conditions that spreads fire quickly.
 For fire closure information, call (805) 488-8147.

 DOGS and other domestic animals are not allowed beyond the parking and camping areas.
 They may both injure and be injured by park wildlife and may acquire diseases from them.

 SUN Even on short visits, please protect yourself.
 Wear sunscreen or long, lightweight clothing.
-A wide brimmed hat creates shade whereever you are!
+A wide brimmed hat creates shade wherever you are!